guws0/guws/README.md

 Our logo is designed by [Pavizi](https://pavizi.tumblr.com/)

-We are currently unlicensed, however other societies are welcome and encouraged to steal articles from our constitution.
+We are SRC affiliated, and other societies are welcome and encouraged to steal articles from our constitution.
 I (GUWS pres #1) would love to talk about suggestions and thoughts you have regarding it :]